 The New Jersey CannaBusiness Association (NJCBA) is working to increase access to the New Jersey cannabis industry through different avenues.

-To bolster the New Jersey cannabis industry’s nascent job market, the NJCBA is collaborating with CareersinCannabis.com, a resource for people interested in entering the New Jersey cannabis industry.
+To bolster the New Jersey cannabis industry’s nascent job market, the NJCBA is collaborating with CareersinCannabis.com.
+It is a resource for people interested in entering the New Jersey cannabis industry.
 They offer innovative ways to highlight non-cannabis experience and help job seekers identify and highlight transferable skills.

 “The NJCBA is excited to bring this new opportunity to the New Jersey cannabis space,” said NJCBA President Ed DeVeaux.
 “CareersinCannabis.com will give those looking to find their place in the cannabis industry a great starting point.
-As the market continues to grow, it will be crucial for businesses to find the necessary talent to make their endeavor successful.
+It will be crucial for businesses to find the necessary talent to make their endeavor successful.
 We believe this collaboration will help play an important role in that process.”

 CareersinCannabis.com is powered by a proprietary software platform built for managing high-volume New Jersey cannabis industry hiring.
-Visitors to the NJCBA’s website will be directed to CareersinCannabis.com, where job seekers can easily create candidate profiles and generate a custom resume to get relevant job matches sent to their cell phones.
+Visitors to the NJCBA’s website will be directed to CareersinCannabis.com.
+Once there, job seekers can create profiles and generate a resume to get relevant job matches sent to their cell phones.

-“Bringing equal access and opportunity to job seekers in the fastest growing industry in the country is core to our mission at CareersinCannabis.com,” said Founder & CEO of engin Sloane Barbour.
+“Bringing equal access and opportunity to job seekers in the fastest growing industry in the country is core to CareersinCannabis.com,” said Founder & CEO of Engin Sloane Barbour.

 Access to Capital in the New Jersey Cannabis Industry

 As NJCBA President, DeVeaux has sought to address issues common to start-up cannabis companies, such as access to capital.

 “We admire the NJCBA’s work educating and empowering New Jersey residents on the numerous economic opportunities available,” Barber said.